-We mentioned the Hybrid Pro's seven-layer construction, as compared to the six layers of the regular Simba Hybrid mattress.
-The layers are: a "super-soft" breathable top layer (with improved, er, softness compared to the non-Pro version); a natural wool layer to help with heat regulation (unique to the Pro); an open-cell Simba-Pure foam layer; two layers of titanium 'Aerocoil' springs, featuring up to 5000 springs total (the non-Pro only has one layer); 'high-definition' Simba-Pure foam with edge support; and a supportive base layer of Simba-Pure foam with softer zones for better comfort for side sleepers.
+I mentioned the Hybrid Pro's seven-layer construction, as compared to the five layers of the regular Simba Hybrid mattress.
+The layers are: a "super-soft" breathable top layer (with improved, er, softness compared to the non-Pro version); a natural wool layer to help with heat regulation (unique to the Pro; replaced in the Luxe with bamboo-infused wool); an open-cell Simba-Pure foam layer; two layers of titanium 'Aerocoil' springs, featuring up to 5000 springs total (the non-Pro only has one layer); 'high-definition' Simba-Pure foam with edge support; and a supportive base layer of Simba-Pure foam with softer zones for better comfort for side sleepers.

 That underlying firmness means it's easy enough to move yourself around on, and the support extends well to the edges – you won't feel like you're at risk of sliding off when you get close to them, and sitting on the edge of the mattress feels secure too.

-And when it comes to the airflow and heat management that Simba has talked up so much, that gets a big thumbs up from our tester who regularly suffered from overheating on a standard memory foam mattress.
+When it comes to the airflow and heat management that Simba has talked up so much, that gets a big thumbs up from my partner, who regularly suffered from overheating on a standard memory foam mattress.
 Using the Hybrid Pro has meant keeping a much more reliable temperature, helping materially with more consistent sleep.
-Another tester who doesn't usually have issues with mattress temperature found it to be little different to other mattresses, so in our case its temperature skills were neutral at least, really positive at best.
+I don't usually have issues with mattress temperature, and I found it to be little different to other mattresses.
+So in the case of temperature control, this mattress rates neutral at least, really positive at best.

 One thing to note is that the top cover of the mattress is not removable and washable.
 This is a little disappointing, as most pricier mattresses do have a removable top cover nowadays.
-Simba says you could use a sponge to clean spots as necessary, but a mattress protector is a must here.
+Simba says you could use a sponge to clean spots as necessary, but a mattress protector you can bung in the washing machine is a must here.

 - Memory foam vs spring mattress: what's the difference?